GoHighLevel SaaS Mode Explained: White-Label Your Own CRM (2026)

 Do I need technical skills to set up white-label branding?

-While you'll need to handle some basic DNS configuration for a custom domain, and the mobile app setup requires Apple and Google developer accounts, GoHighLevel provides excellent documentation.
-Most agency owners we've spoken with complete the entire setup in a manageable 2–4 hours.
+You'll need to do some basic DNS setup for a custom domain, and the mobile app setup needs Apple and Google developer accounts.
+But GoHighLevel has great instructions.
+Most agency owners we've talked to get the whole thing set up in a manageable 2–4 hours.
+It's surprisingly simple, honestly.

 What do clients see when they log in to my white-labeled platform?

-Your clients will experience a platform that is entirely branded to you.
+Your clients will see a platform that is completely branded to *you*.
 This means your logo, your brand colors, your custom domain name, and your app name.
-GoHighLevel's name and branding are completely absent from their interface.
+GoHighLevel's name and branding are totally gone from their view.
+It's your brand, front and center.

 Can I set different pricing for different clients?

 Yes, and this is a powerful feature.
-The SaaS configurator allows you to create multiple pricing tiers, each with different feature access levels.
-For example, you could charge one client, say a local plumber, $97/month for basic CRM access, while another, perhaps a larger med spa, pays $297/month for full automation access—all on the same platform.
+The SaaS configurator lets you create many pricing tiers, each with different feature access levels.
+For example, you could charge one client, say a local plumber, $97/month for basic CRM access, while another, maybe a bigger med spa, pays $297/month for full automation access—all on the same platform.
+Talk about flexibility!

 Is the white-label mobile app included in the $497/month or does it cost extra?

-The mobile app itself requires a one-time setup fee (typically $497).
-Additionally, you'll need your own Apple Developer account ($99/year) and a Google Play account ($25 one-time).
-However, once set up, the ongoing hosting and maintenance of the app are fully included in your SaaS Pro subscription.
-This is a small upfront investment for a significant brand boost.
+The mobile app itself requires a one-time setup fee (usually $497).
+Plus, you'll need your own Apple Developer account ($99/year) and a Google Play account ($25 one-time).
+But once it's set up, the ongoing hosting and maintenance of the app are fully included in your SaaS Pro subscription.
+This is a small upfront cost for a big brand boost, and we think it's well worth it. (almost essential, really) for building your agency's authority.

 Affiliate Disclosure: I am an independent HighLevel Affiliate, not an employee.
 I receive referral payments from HighLevel.
 The opinions expressed here are my own and are not official statements of HighLevel LLC.